-The African Centre for Biodiversity (ACB) welcomes you to our website.
-We are a research and advocacy organisation working towards food sovereignty and agro-ecology in Africa, with a focus on biosafety, seed systems and agricultural biodiversity.
-The organisation is committed to dismantling inequalities and resisting corporate-industrial expansion in Africa's food and agriculture systems.
+The African Centre for Biodiversity (ACB) is research and advocacy organisation working towards food sovereignty and agroecology in Africa, with a focus on biosafety, seed systems and agricultural biodiversity.
+We are committed to dismantling inequalities and resisting corporate-industrial expansion in Africa's food and agriculture systems.